-4 w-Tangled foams
+4. w-Tangled Foams

-Section summary In this section we add "foam vertices" to w-tangles (and a few lesser things as well) and ask the same questions we asked before; primarily, "is there a homomorphic expansion?".
-As we shall see, in the current context this question is equivalent to the Alekseev-Torossian [2] version of the Kashiwara and Vergne [26] problem and explains the relationship between these topics and Drinfel'd's theory of associators.
+Section Summary.
+In this section we add "foam vertices" to w-tangles (and a few lesser things as well) and ask the same questions we asked before; primarily, "is there a homomorphic expansion?".
+As we shall see, in the current context this question is equivalent to the Alekseev-Torossian [AT] version of the Kashiwara-Vergne [KV] problem and explains the relationship between these topics and Drinfel'd's theory of associators.

-4.1 The circuit algebra of w-tangled foams

-In the same manner as we did for tangles, we will present the circuit algebra of wtangled foams via its Reidemeister-style diagrammatic description accompanied by a local topological interpretation.
+4.1.
+The Circuit Algebra of w-Tangled Foams.
+In the same manner as we did for tangles, we will present the circuit algebra of w-tangled foams via its Reidemeister-style diagrammatic description (accompanied by a local topological interpretation) rather than as an entirely topological construct.

-Definition 4.1 Let wTF^o (where o stands for "orientable", to be explained in Sect.
-4.5) be the algebraic structure
+Definition 4.1.
+Let wTF^o (where o stands for "orientable", to be explained in Section 4.5) be the algebraic structure

-$$wTF^o = CA \left\langle \nwarrow, \nwarrow, \uparrow, \uparrow, \uparrow, \uparrow \right\rangle$$ w-relations as in w-operations as in Section 4.1.2 w-operations as
+$$wTF^o = CA \left\langle \nearrow, \nearrow, \uparrow, \uparrow, \uparrow, \uparrow \right|$$ w-relations as in Section 4.1.2 w-operations as $\left\langle \text{in Section 4.1.3} \right\rangle$.

-Hence wTF^o is the circuit algebra generated by the generators listed above and described below, modulo the relations described in Sect.
-4.1.2, and augmented with several "auxiliary operations", which are a part of the algebraic structure of wTF^o but are not a part of its structure as a circuit algebra, as described in Sect.
-4.1.3.
-To be more precise, wTF^o is skeleton-graded where the circuit algebra of skeleta S^o is a version of the S introduced in Sect.
-2.4, but with vertices and caps included (as opposed to only empty circuits).
+Hence wTF^o is the circuit algebra generated by the generators listed above and described below, modulo the relations described in Section 4.1.2, and augmented with several "auxiliary operations", which are a part of the algebraic structure of wTF^o but are not a part of its structure as a circuit algebra, as described in Section 4.1.3.

 To be completely precise, we have to admit that wTF^o as a circuit algebra has more generators than shown above.
 The last two generators are "foam vertices", as will be explained shortly, and exist in all possible orientations of the three strands.
 Some examples are shown on the right.
-However, in Sect.
-4.1.3 we will describe the operation "orientation switch" which allows switching the orientation of any given strand.
+However, in Section 4.1.3 we will describe the operation "orientation switch" which allows switching the orientation of any given strand.
 In the algebraic structure which includes this extra operation in addition to the circuit algebra structure, the generators of the definition above are enough.

-4.1.1 The generators of wTF^o
+4.1.1.
+The generators of wTF^o .
 There is topological meaning to each of the generators of wTF^o : they each stand for a certain local feature of framed knotted ribbon tubes in \mathbb{R}^4 .
-As in Sect.
-3.4, the tubes are oriented as 2-dimensional surfaces, and also have a distinguished core with a 1-dimensional orientation (direction).
+As in Section 3.4, the tubes are oriented as 2-dimensional surfaces, and also have a distinguished core with a 1-dimensional orientation (direction).

-The crossings are as explained in Sect.
-3.4: the under-strand denotes the ring flying through, or the "thin" tube.
-Recall that there really are four kinds of crossings, but in the circuit algebra the two not shown are obtained from the two that are shown by adding virtual crossings (see Figs. 11, 12).
+The crossings are as explained in Section 3.4: the under-strand denotes the ring flying through, or the "thin" tube.
+Recall that there really are four kinds of crossings, but in the circuit algebra the two not shown are obtained from the two that are shown by adding virtual crossings (see Figures 10 and 11).

-A bulleted end denotes a cap on the tube, or a flying ring that shrinks to a point, as in the figure on the right.
-For further motivation, in terms of the topological construction of Satoh's tubing map [38, Section 3.1.1], the cap means that "the string is attached to the bottom of the thickened surface", as shown in the figure below.
-We Recall that the tubing map is the composition
+A The bulleted end denotes a cap on the tube, or a flying ring that shrinks to a point, as in the figure on the right.
+For further motivation, in terms of the topological construction of Satoh's tubing map [BND3, Section 3.1.1], the cap means that "the string is attached to the bottom of the thickened surface", as shown in the figure below.
+We Recall that the tubing map is the composition second arises from the unit normal bundle of Σ in \mathbb{R}^4 .
+For each cap $(c, -\epsilon)$ the tube resulting from Satoh's map has a boundary component $\partial_c = (c, -\epsilon) \times S^1$.
+Follow the tubing map by gluing a disc to this boundary component to obtain the capped tube mentioned above.

-$$\gamma \times S^1 \hookrightarrow \Sigma \times [-\epsilon, \epsilon] \hookrightarrow \mathbb{R}^4.$$
+$$\gamma \times S^1 \hookrightarrow \Sigma \times [-\epsilon, \epsilon] \hookrightarrow \mathbb{R}^4$$ .